- What is breast augmentation surgery?

 Is bigger better?

 However, some women are quite the opposite.
 For them, the bigger the better.
 At our facility, a “D” cup is one of the most-requested sizes.
-Most surgeons, including Dr. Beldholm, strive to give patients natural results.
+Most surgeons, including Dr. Beldholm, strive to give patients proportional results.
 Unusually large implants are generally discouraged.
-The reason is simple: WE WANT TO MAKE YOU LOOK GREAT!

 Natural breast size matters

 Your current breast size makes a big difference in terms of what your results will look like.
-Natural breast size combined with the shape and size of the implants determine the final shape.
+Natural breast size combined with the shape and size of the implants determines the final shape.

 If you don’t have a lot to work with, some implants may just be too big to look natural.
 This matters because you’ve got to have enough natural breast tissue to cover the implant.